zenml-io/zenml/docs/book/component-guide/model-deployers/bentoml.md

 ### ZenML Bento Builder step

 Once you have your bento service defined, we can use the built-in bento builder step to build the bento bundle that will be used to serve the model.
 The following example shows how can call the built-in bento builder step within a ZenML pipeline.
-Make sure you have the bento service file in your repository and then use the correct class name in the `service` parameter.
+Make sure you have the bento service file in your repository and at the root-level and then use the correct class name in the `service` parameter.

 ```python
 from zenml import pipeline, step